microsoft/DMF/Dmf/Modules.Library/Dmf_HidTarget.md

 EvtHidTargetInputReport | Allows the Client to populate the Input report buffer that the instance of this Module has created.
 SkipHidDeviceEnumerationSearch | Indicates that this instance of the Module will not search for the HID device.
 Instead, a WDFIOTARGET will be passed using HidTargetToConnect.
 HidTargetToConnect | The HID device to connect to when SkipHidDeviceEnumerationSearch is TRUE.
+EvtHidTargetDeviceSelectionCallback | Allows the Client to select the exact target the Client wants to open.
+PendedInputReadRequestCount | The number of input read requests to pend aynchronously.
 -----------------------------------------------------------------------------------------------------------------------------------

 #### Module Enumeration Types